Effects of Saturated Fat

 secretely drawn to for many years.
 Whole grains and fresh fruit and vegetables were my mainstay.
 Grain and fruit for breakfast, grain and

-vegetables for lunch, and a spinach salad for dinner.
+vegetables for lunch, and a salad with a healthy dressing for dinner.

 Never had my diet been so pared down, so "clean", so free of chemicals and processed foods.
 It was a simple diet, comprised of